BiAPoL/napari-clusters-plotter/README.md

 row describes the next label.

 Note that tables for time-lapse data need to include an **additional column named "frame"**, which indicates which slice in time the given row refers to.
+This column is already included in the table if you use recommended plugins for deriving measurements.

 #### Time-Lapse Measurements
 In case you have 2D time-lapse data you need to convert it into a suitable shape using the function: `Tools > Utilities > Convert 3D stack to 2D time-lapse (time-slicer)`, which can be found in the [napari time slicer](https://www.napari-hub.org/plugins/napari-time-slicer).

-Note that tables for time-lapse data will include an additional column named "frame", which indicates which slice in time the given row refers to.
+Again, note that tables for time-lapse data will include an additional column named "frame", which indicates which slice in time the given row refers to.
 If you want to import your own csv files for time-lapse data make sure to include this column!
 If you have tracking data where each column specifies measurements for a track instead of a label at a specific time point, this column must not be added.